 As the greatest basketball player of all time, Michael Jordan’s life and career has been well documented since the outset.
 With documentaries about him released before he’d even won an NBA championship, there’s a lot to navigate through.
 From his early college years and promising start in the NBA, his first three-peat and subsequent retirement, followed by a stint playing professional baseball and his comeback to the NBA, before landing a second three-peat with the Chicago Bulls, nobody’s ever had a career quite like Mike.

 Spanning 30 years, these Michael Jordan documentaries range in style and content, with some aging better than others.
 And since we’re sticking to docs we haven’t included Space Jam, although the film does bear similarities to Jordan’s real life.
-Another release to keep on your radar is ESPN’s 10-part series titled The Last Dance, which is due to come out in 2020.

-In the meantime, check out these five Michael Jordan documentaries.
+Check out these six Michael Jordan documentaries.

 Michael Jordan: Come Fly With Me (1989)

 The first documentary made about His Airness, Michael Jordan: Come Fly With Me shows us Jordan before any of his six NBA championships.
 Released in 1989, this somewhat cheesy production traces Jordan’s early career – from his initial baseball aspirations as a child to being dropped from his high school basketball team, as well as playing for North Carolina in college and his early years with the Chicago Bulls.
 It even features footage of Jordan’s golf game, which certainly looks strong by all accounts.

 Narrated in a classically ‘80s television voiceover, Come Fly With Me might seem like an impersonal foray into Jordan’s career, but interview segments with Michael as well as members of his family provide an intimate look into his life as a rising NBA star.